markNZed/TaskFlow/README.md

 ## Task Processor

-Tasks are processed by Task Processors, currently there are three Task Processors implemented in T@skFlow.
+Tasks are processed by Task Processors, currently the Task Processors implemented in T@skFlow:

-* NodeJS Task Processor runs Node on a server
 * React Task Processor runs React in a web browser
 * RxJS Task Processor runs RxJS on a server

 The Processors communicate with the Hub using websocket.

-The NodeJS Task Processor provides a kernel for evaluating Task functions.
-Tasks are asynchronous.
-Tasks may run on the NodeJS Task Processor without user interaction.
-Tasks may use software/AI to decide on the next Task to start.
-The NodeJS Task Processor uses Node and the Express framework.

 The React Task Processor (user interface) provides a kernel for evaluating Task functions and generic web functionality (e.g., current user location).
 User input may change Task state and start new Tasks.
 The React Task Processor runs in a web browser using the React Javascript library with Material UI (MUI) user interface components.